corda/corda/docs/source/cordapp-constraint-migration.rst

 Corda 4.0
 ~~~~~~~~~

-Corda 4.0 requires some additional steps to consume pre-existing on-ledger **hash** constrained states:
+Corda 4.0 requires some additional steps to consume and evolve pre-existing on-ledger **hash** constrained states:

+1. All Corda Nodes in the same CZ or business network that may encounter a transaction chain with a hash constrained state must be started using
-1. The Corda Node must be started using relaxed hash constraint checking mode as described in :ref:`relax_hash_constraints_checking_ref`.
+   relaxed hash constraint checking mode as described in :ref:`relax_hash_constraints_checking_ref`.

 2. CorDapp flows that build transactions using pre-existing *hash-constrained* states must explicitly set output states to use *signature constraints*
    and specify the related public key(s) used in signing the associated CorDapp Contract JAR: